Search Warrant Rules in Florida

 - incorporation of the affidavit into the warrant.

-If any of these elements are missing, a criminal defense attorney can often contest the warrant by filing the appropriate motions which might lead to the warrant from being declared defective on its face.
+If any of these elements are missing, a criminal defense attorney can often contest the warrant by filing the appropriate motions, which might lead to the warrant being declared defective on its face.

 Section 12 of the Declarations of Rights Portion of the Florida Constitution